BIBI78/opium/README.md

 npm start
 ```

-2. Then nstall all the following packages using the command `npm install`:
+2. Then install all the following packages using the command `npm install`:

 ```
 react-bootstrap@1.6.3 bootstrap@4.6.0